rwkyyy/oos-delete-wc/README.md

 # Out of stock product delete for WooCommerce
-This plugin will run a daily cron that will delete products older than 120 days.
+This plugin will run a daily cron that will delete products that are out of stock and older than 120 days (since last update).

 # FAQ
 Q: Any known bugs?